slurmulon/hazy/README.md

 hazy.fixture.register('someShark', {
   id   : '|~misc:guid|',
   name : 'Tiger Shark',
-  ate  : '|* $.id|', // queries pool for any fixture with a "name" property at the highest level })
+  ate  : '|* $.id|', // queries pool for any fixture with an "id" property at the highest level })
 ```
 this will result with something like: